rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Advanced Query on Log

-This action is used to realtime query into Insight IDR logs.
+This action is used to realtime query an InsightIDR log.
+This will query individual logs for results.

 This action should be used if querying an individual service or device.